September 11 Attack: $2.3Trillion Reportedly Missing, New Reports Alleged 9/11 Links With Saudi Arabia

 Many theorists even believe that the missing trillions were reportedly spent on deep space exploration programs.

-“We cannot track” does not officially mean that the said money is missing from the government account.
-It simply meant that their system was out of date and was not compatible with each other during that time that they cannot track those transactions across the departments.
-In order to keep the tracks, they would have to do it manually.
-The $2.3 trillion money is not missing, it went into the Pentagon, and different products and services came out from it.
+“We cannot track” does not officially mean that the money is missing from the government account.
+It simply meant that their system was out of date and was not compatible with each other during that time.
+In order to keep track, they would have to do it manually.
+The $2.3 trillion is not missing; it went into the Pentagon and the different products and services came out from it.

-Readers should understand that when Donald Rumsfeld mentioned the missing $2.3 trillion, he did not mean the money was stolen — he meant lost.
+When Donald Rumsfeld mentioned the missing $2.3 trillion, he did not mean the money was stolen — he meant lost.
 However, it’s really just about the way the money was accounted for.
-So, it looks like the conspiracy theorists might have gotten a bit carried away with their nonsense claims.

-So, it looks like the conspiracy theorists might have gotten a bit carried away with their nonsense claims.

-Meanwhile, a recent report from New York Post via Al Jazeera suggests the deep connections between the 9/11 attack with the Saudi Arabia.
-New evidence in a 9/11 lawsuit against the government of Saudi alleges the embassy in Washington may have funded a test run for the deadly attacks.
+Meanwhile, a recent report from New York Post via Al Jazeera suggests the deep connections between the 9/11 attack with Saudi Arabia.
+New evidence in a 9/11 lawsuit against the Saudi government alleges the embassy in Washington may have funded a test run for the deadly attacks.

-The said evidence was submitted as part of a class action lawsuit against the government of Saudi Arabia and it alleges that the embassy paid for two Saudi nationals to fly from Phoenix to Washington two years before planes hit the Pentagon, World Trade Center, and slammed into in Pennsylvania as part of a “dry run.”
+The evidence was submitted as part of a class-action lawsuit against the government of Saudi Arabia, and it alleges that the embassy paid for two Saudi nationals to fly from Phoenix to Washington two years before planes hit the Pentagon, World Trade Center, and slammed into in Pennsylvania as part of a “dry run.”

-An international disputes attorney Waleed Nassar, who represents two Saudi Arabia’s charities, said, “the evidence, along with much of what has been submitted, is innuendo and circumstantial.”
+An international disputes attorney, Waleed Nassar, who represents two Saudi Arabia’s charities, said that “the evidence, along with much of what has been submitted, is innuendo and circumstantial.”

-According to the reports, during the flight in November 1999, the Saudis were reported to have attempted to get into the plane’s cockpit to test its security.
-According to the Post’s claims, the onboard pilots made an emergency due to this and the men were later interrogated by the FBI agents.
+According to the reports, during the flight in November of 1999, the Saudis were reported to have attempted to get into the plane’s cockpit to test its security.
+According to the Post’s claims, the onboard pilots made an emergency landing due to this, and the men were later interrogated by the FBI agents.

 [Featured Image by Spencer Platt/Getty Images]